claudiacrespoj/SGRAF_W2V/README.md

 # SGRAF_W2V
-*Pytorch 3.6 implementation of paper paper of [**“Similarity Reasoning and Filtration for Image-Text Matching”**](https://arxiv.org/pdf/2101.01368.pdf).*  with an added embedding layer
+*Python 3.6 and pytorch implementation of paper paper of [**“Similarity Reasoning and Filtration for Image-Text Matching”**](https://arxiv.org/pdf/2101.01368.pdf).*  with an added embedding layer

 *the authors of the original paper build the code based of [SCAN](https://github.com/kuanghuei/SCAN) and [Cross-modal_Retrieval_Tutorial](https://github.com/Paranioar/Cross-modal_Retrieval_Tutorial).*